11. Right to Acquire

 1.3.9 Providers must claim grant to cover the discount from the Agency within six months of the date of sale.

 1.3.10 Net receipts from Right to Acquire sales are required by statute to be retained by providers in a ring-fenced fund within their accounts to be known as a Disposal Proceeds Fund.
-Sums held in the Disposal Proceeds Fund can only be used for defined purposes set out by the Regulator (please see DPF guidance).
-Please see below details of the relevant legislation.
+Sums held in the Disposal Proceeds Fund can only be used for defined purposes set out by the Regulator (please see Disposal Proceeds Fund guidance).

 2. Applicant eligibility